-Answer: As indicated in section 2.3, Awareness, the awareness training is left to the discretion of the responsible entities and can take the form of memos, emails, computer-based training, posters, meetings, etc. The proof of reinforcement can be copies of the media, employee training records, meeting logs, etc. This training can be combined with training on the cyber security standard itself.
+Answer: Awareness training is left to the discretion of the Responsible Entities and can take the form of memos, e-mail, computer based training, posters, meetings, etc. The proof of reinforcement can be copies of the media, employee training records, meeting logs, etc. This training can be combined with training on the cyber security standard itself.